Glaucoma: Symptoms, Causes, and Treatments

 • High intraocular pressure

-• Conditions such as diabetes or myopia
+• Conditions such as diabetes or high myopia

 Treatments, prescribed by an ophthalmologist, aim to reduce intraocular pressure: